We have read/write access to the Git repository available for maintainers and significant developers.

 much the same way as C function names are used).

 Vendor spaces are controlled by the named vendor.
-Unless you are affiliated with that vendor, do not push changes to that space without their express permission.
+Do not push changes to that space without their express permission.

 This script will set up a new 'remote' that can be used to access